credential-handler/authn.io/README.md

    decentralized identifier document in a decentralized network.
 3. Map an email address / passphrase combination to a decentralized identifier document.
-4. Map a decentralized identifier document to a credential vault / identity provider.
+4. Map a decentralized identifier document to a credential curator.
-5. Proxy read and write requests for credentials between credential issuers, credential consumers, and credential vaults / identity providers.
+5. Proxy read and write requests for credentials between credential issuers, credential consumers, and credential curators.

 # Development